mueni5/flygo-2/README.md

 - Reserve seats and complete the booking process securely.
 - Manage existing reservations, including cancellation and modification.
 - User authentication and account management functionality.

+## Table Relationships - Airport, Booking, Flight, Review, User
+    The application has five main tables: Airport, Booking, Flight, Review, and User.
+These tables represent different entities and have specific relationships with each other.

+Airport Table

+    The Airport table represents airports and has the following relationships:

+    has_many :reviews: An airport can have multiple reviews written by users.

+    has_many :flights: An airport can have multiple flights departing from or arriving at it.

+Booking Table

+    The Booking table represents flight bookings made by users and has the following relationships:

+    belongs_to :user: A booking belongs to a user who made the reservation.

+    belongs_to :flight: A booking is associated with a specific flight.

+Flight Table

+  The Flight table represents individual flights and has the following relationships:

+   belongs_to :airport: A flight belongs to an airport, either as a departure or arrival location.

+   has_many :bookings: A flight can have multiple bookings made by different users.

+Review Table

+  The Review table represents reviews written by users for airports and has the following relationships:

+  belongs_to :user: A review is written by a user.

+  belongs_to :airport: A review is associated with a specific airport.

+User Table

+ The User table represents users of the application and has the following relationships:

+ has_many :reviews: A user can write multiple reviews for different airports.

+ has_many :bookings: A user can make multiple flight bookings.

+ has_many :flights, through: :bookings.

+ has_secure_password: The user's password is securely stored and authenticated.

+Additional validations are also applied to the User model to ensure data integrity and completeness.

+## Endpoints
+Index user flights:

+  GET /user_flights
+  GET /users/:user_id/flights

+Show user flight:

+  GET /user_flights/:flight_id
+  GET /users/:user_id/flights/:flight_id

+Index airport flights:

+  GET /airport_flights
+  GET /airports/:airport_id/flights

+Index user reviews:

+  GET /user_reviews
+  GET /users/:user_id/reviews
+  POST /signup - Create a new user.

+Current user:

+  GET /me - Retrieve information about the current user.
+  POST /login - Authenticate and log in a user.
+  DELETE /logout - Log out the current user.

 ## Installation